gumaerc-testorg/18-312-algebraic-combinatorics-spring-2009/content/courses/18-312-algebraic-combinatorics-spring-2009/sections/projects/_index.md

 Reference on acknowledging sources ([PDF]({{% getpage "courses/18-312-algebraic-combinatorics-spring-2009/sections/projects/MIT18_312S09_proj_Sources" %}}))

-Reference on writing a mathematical paper ([PDF](http://www.ams.jhu.edu/~ers/learn-latex/paper.pdf))
+Reference on writing a mathematical paper ({{% resource_link "9e04f459-4921-47fb-ac75-65ce35cc53ff" "PDF" %}})

-[Samples of student papers](http://www-math.mit.edu/phase2/UJM/vol1/index.html) from the MIT Undergraduate _Journal of Mathematics_, June 1999
+{{% resource_link "82e02f3a-43c4-4c94-9915-2974a11e5669" "Samples of student papers" %}} from the MIT Undergraduate _Journal of Mathematics_, June 1999

 Possible Topics and References
 ------------------------------

 Below is a list of some possible topics, with references at the end.
 The topics are listed roughly in the order that we encountered the related material in class.
 You may also consider other possible topics not listed below:

 1. Identities Involving Fibonacci and Lucas Numbers.
-Many possible sources including papers from Arthur Benjamin's [Web site](http://www.math.hmc.edu/~benjamin) or the book \[[BQ03](#BQ03)\].
+Many possible sources including papers from Arthur Benjamin's {{% resource_link "049982eb-ddba-44c1-95fd-fc3965988367" "Web site" %}} or the book \[[BQ03](#BQ03)\].
 2. The transfer-matrix method (an application of counting walks in graphs to other problems in enumerative combinatorics.
 See \[[Sta86](#Sta86), section 4.7\] for basic information.
 Further references are cited in \[Sta86, pp. 260-264\], and the exercises to chapter 4 of \[Sta86\] contains some further examples.
 3. The relation between properties of a graph and the eigen values of its adjacency or Laplacian matrix.
 Many possibilities, see \[[CDS95](#CDS95)\] or \[[Lo93](#Lo93), Section 11\].
 4. More on the Radon Transform, see \[[DG85](#DG85)\].
 Also a generalization of the Radon transform to Cayley Graphs and connections to character theory.
 5. Mixing Times for Random Walks and the Cheeger Inequality.
-Some links from Fan Chung Graham's [Web site](http://www.math.ucsd.edu/~fan).
+Some links from Fan Chung Graham's {{% resource_link "72cc8fc2-1d30-46f0-b7cc-81ff934d1e0d" "Web site" %}}.
 6. Describe the theory of a special kind of Posets.
 Numerous possibilities, some of which are Binomial Posets, Distributive Lattices, Face Posets of polytopes, or Posets arising from hyperplane arrangements.
 A good starting point is section 3 of \[[Sta99](#Sta99)\].
-Also [see](http://math.mit.edu/~rstan/arrangements/arr.html) Richard Stanley's lecture notes from Park City 2004.
+Also {{% resource_link "0f40b5b8-978d-461a-b9b6-296dfb6be853" "see" %}} Richard Stanley's lecture notes from Park City 2004.
 7. Partition identities, such as the Rogers-Ramanujan identities.
 Some basic information appears in section 2 of \[[BS](#BS)\].
 A more extensive reference is \[[An76](#An76)\].
 8. There are various proofs of the Hook Length Formula in the literature.
 One possible project would be to study one of these in depth, another would be to compare and contrast two different proofs.
-Some of the proofs include the probabilistic approach of Greene-Nijenhuis-Wilf \[[GNW79](#GNW79)\] mentioned in class, a bijective proof of Novelli-Pak-Stoyanovskii \[[NPS97](#NPS97)\], or a recent algebraic proof by Bandlow. ([PDF](http://www.combinatorics.org/ojs/index.php/eljc/article/view/v15i1r45/pdf))
+Some of the proofs include the probabilistic approach of Greene-Nijenhuis-Wilf \[[GNW79](#GNW79)\] mentioned in class, a bijective proof of Novelli-Pak-Stoyanovskii \[[NPS97](#NPS97)\], or a recent algebraic proof by Bandlow. ({{% resource_link "713ef084-ea95-417f-a4a3-91180b0b865c" "PDF" %}})
 9. The full RSK algorithm for semi-standard Young tableaux, including proofs of the Symmetry Theory and other applications.
 See chapter 7 of \[[Sta99](#Sta99)\], chapter 3 of \[[Sag01](#Sag01)\], or part I of \[[F97](#F97)\].
-10. Variations of RSK and including RSK applied to Oscillating Tableaux ([see](http://www.mat.univie.ac.at/~kratt/artikel/oscill.html) for example by C. Krattenthaler).
+10. Variations of RSK and including RSK applied to Oscillating Tableaux ({{% resource_link "67bcf48d-f131-4980-8d76-5c781797a740" "see" %}} for example by C. Krattenthaler).
 Another possibility is connection to balanced tableaux, see the next topic.
 11. Reduced decompositions of permutations.
 These concern expressing a permutation as a product of a minimal number of adjacent transpositions (i, i +1).
 This topic also is related to variations of RSK (balanced tableaux) and applications of the nil Coxeter algebra \[[FS94](#FS94)\].
 12. Differential Posets, extension of material from Section 8 of the lecture notes.
 Also see \[[Sta88](#Sta88)\] and \[[Sta90](#Sta90)\].
 13. Skew-schur Functions.
 Many possibilities, including questions like how to write a skew-schur function as the sum of schur functions.
 Related to the problem of writing the product of schur functions as a sum of schur functions and Littlewood-Richardson coefficients.
 See chapter 7 of \[[Sta99](#Sta99)\] or chapter 4 of \[[Sag01](#Sag01)\].